Dawn of Chromatica: Composition

-"Sine from Above", a duet with English musician Elton John, was remixed by American musician Chester Lockhart, Canadian musician Mood Killer, and American musician Lil Texas.
-Their version features distorted bass, glitched trap, drum & bass, cartoonish sound samples, a sax solo and finishes with hardstyle music.
-English musician Planningtorock's turns "1000 Doves" into a new wave track with house music influence.
-The album closes with two versions of "Babylon": the "throbbing techno revamp" featuring Bree Runway and American producer Jimmy Edgar, alongside the "sledgehammering" Haus Labs version.
+The "Sine from Above" remix incorporates distorted bass, glitched trap, drum and bass, cartoonish sound samples, and a saxophone solo, before concluding with hardstyle elements.
+English musician Planningtorock transforms "1000 Doves" into a new wave-inspired track with house influence.
+The album closes with two versions of "Babylon": a "throbbing techno revamp" featuring Bree Runway and American producer Jimmy Edgar, alongside the "sledgehammering" Haus Labs version.
+In the former, Runway contributes lines that reference earlier works in Gaga's catalogue ("Just dance, Bree, it'll be okay/Don't act up with your poker face").
+Runway's additional vocal harmonies complement both Gaga's lead and the surrounding choral arrangement, while Edgar enhances the production through more forceful rhythmic elements and pronounced beat drops.

-Although BloodPop previously teased potential release of Gaga's collaborations with late Scottish producer Sophie that were scrapped from the original album, none of the songs appear on Dawn of Chromatica.
-Sam Murphy of Junkee nevertheless acknowledged the "impact she has had on this futuristic brand of pop music. [...]
-The hyperpop movement [...] can largely be traced back to Sophie, and all the artists who appear here display some of Sophie's influence."
-The producers of the "Sine from Above" remix further underscored this.
-Mood Killer stated that Sophie's "presence is all over the remix album.
-It's undeniable; she's part of the fabric of our scene and the industry, or whatever — our corner of it."
-Chesther Lockhart added that "even if the style is different, so many of the sounds and the forward-thinking-ness and the ability to use electronic instruments in a different way is inspired by Sophie's impact on this underground electronic music scene over the past decade."
+Although BloodPop had previously teased potential releases of Gaga's collaborations with late Scottish producer Sophie that were scrapped from the original album, none of the songs appear on Dawn of Chromatica.
+Sam Murphy of Junkee nevertheless observed Sophie's influence on the album's futuristic pop sound, arguing that many of the contributing artists reflect the hyperpop movement associated with her work.
+The producers of the "Sine from Above" remix also highlighted her impact.
+Mood Killer stated that Sophie's "presence is all over the remix album", while Chesther Lockhart added that "many of the sounds and the forward-thinking-ness and the ability to use electronic instruments in a different way is inspired by Sophie's impact on this underground electronic music scene over the past decade."

-Release
+Release and promotion

+Dawn of Chromatica was officially announced on August 30, 2021, and released on September 3, on streaming and digital download formats.
+Its CD was released on November 19, while the vinyl was released on February 4, 2022.
+The album cover is a reimagined version of the original Chromatica artwork, replacing its palette with vivid green and pink tones.
+Slant Magazine described it as "garish" and "cluttered".
+The visual redesign was created by Team Rolfes, a digital art and 3D‑animation studio led by brothers Sam and Andy Rolfes.
+Known for their use of motion capture and abstract digital imagery, the studio frequently blends surreal, exaggerated forms with immersive virtual environments.

+"I love young artists and support them.
+All of them on the album have something to say, and they performed their hearts out."